 Similar to other global services companies with different business lines and a broad client base, we may be subject to potential conflicts of interests in the provision of our services.
 For example, conflicts may arise from our role in advising or representing both owners and tenants in commercial real estate lease transactions.
 In certain cases, we are also subject to fiduciary obligations to our clients.
 In such situations, our policies are designed to give full disclosure and transparency to all parties as well as implement appropriate barriers on information-sharing and other activities to ensure each party's interests are protected; however, there can be no assurance that our policies will be successful in every case.
 If we fail, or appear to fail, to identify, disclose and appropriately address potential conflicts of interest or fiduciary obligations, there could be an adverse effect on our business or reputation regardless of whether any such claims have merit.
-In addition, it is possible that in some jurisdictions, regulations could be changed no assurance that potential conflicts of interest will not materially adversely affect us.
+In addition, it is possible that in some jurisdictions, regulations could be changed to limit our ability to act for certain parties where potential conflicts may exist even with informed consent, which could limit our market share in those markets.
+There can be no assurance that potential conflicts of interest will not materially adversely affect us.